thomasfady/Synology_SA_20_25/README.md

 ![image-20200501163909763](image-20200501163909763.png)

-The domain doesn't need to be in the block list but a profile need to be configured on SafeAccess.
+The domain doesn't need to be in the block list but a profile needs to be configured on SafeAccess.

 We can see the request in the activity log